You are here

 Student ID (U Card)

-Your U Card serves as your student ID and gives you access to free DTA bus rides, checking out books at the library and Campus Cash.
+Your U Card serves as your student ID and gives you access to free Duluth Transit Authority bus rides, checking out books at the library, and Campus Cash.
 For more information, see the U Card office.

 Billing & Paying Your Bill

 Your UMD bill includes, at a minimum, your on-campus housing fee (if you live on campus).
-It is issued in accordance with UMD billing and payment due dates.
+It's issued in accordance with UMD billing and payment due dates.
 At this time UMD cannot accept payment from a foreign credit card.